Common ADHD Symptoms

 Being Easily Distracted

-In the video, a wife saw the mess in their living room and wondered why her husband, who said he’d take care of it, hadn’t cleaned it up yet.
-The man replied that he was about to tidy up, but then noticed the unfinished dishes on their sink.
-As he was about to do the dishes, he remembered the rubbish from the night before and threw it first.
-His wife was confused with the man's action, but understood that this was one of his ADHD traits: being easily distracted
+In the video, a wife wondered why her husband, who said he’d tidy up a mess in the living room, hadn’t cleaned it up yet.
+The man replied that he was about to tidy up, but noticed the unfinished dishes on their sink.
+As he went to do the dishes, he remembered last night’s rubbish and threw that away first.

 Interrupting Conversations